Confession of Judgment in a Personal Guaranty: Why Borrowers Should Treat It as a Red Flag

 - an express statement that the clause does not apply where prohibited by law

 For many small-business borrowers, a lender that insists on confession-of-judgment language is telling you something about collection posture.
+And because the clause usually rides alongside a personal guaranty, review the two together — our personal guaranty review guide and the confession-of-judgment clause guide cover the surrounding terms that compound the risk.

 How BizLeaseCheck helps